takeaship/redasher-ja/README.md

 ## Understanding maps/

 The directory `maps` contains a file for each server.
-Such files relates server object id's to file objects.
+Such files relate server object id's to file objects.
 Such a relation is set the first time you checkout an object from a server, or the first time you upload an object into a server and thus creating a new object.